carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

 function VFXManager.createCustomBlackFlash()
     if not validateCharacter() then return end

+    task.spawn(function()
         safeCall(function()
-        local hrp = getCachedPart("HumanoidRootPart")
+            local hrp = PlayerData.character:FindFirstChild("HumanoidRootPart")
             if not hrp then return end

             local vfxSource = Services.ReplicatedStorage:FindFirstChild("Emotes")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("VFX")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("VfxMods")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("Flasher")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("vfx")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("LastImpactFx")
             if not vfxSource then return end

             vfxSource = vfxSource:FindFirstChild("Attachment")
             if not vfxSource then return end

             local vfxClone = vfxSource:Clone()
             vfxClone.Parent = hrp

             if vfxClone:IsA("Attachment") then
                 vfxClone.Position = Vector3.new(0, 1, -2)
                 vfxClone.Orientation = Vector3.new(0, 0, 0)
             end

             for _, child in ipairs(vfxClone:GetChildren()) do
                 if child:IsA("ParticleEmitter") and (child.Name == "Lightning" or child.Name == "Glow") then
                     local originalSpeed = child.Speed
                     local originalRate = child.Rate

-                child.Speed = NumberRange.new(originalSpeed.Min * 5, originalSpeed.Max * 5)
+                    child.Speed = NumberRange.new(originalSpeed.Min * 6, originalSpeed.Max * 6)
-                child.Lifetime = NumberRange.new(0.08, 0.15)
+                    child.Lifetime = NumberRange.new(0.08, 0.2)
-                child.Rate = math.min(originalRate * 2.5, 100)
+                    child.Rate = originalRate * 3

                     if child.Size then
                         local keypoints = child.Size.Keypoints
                         local newKeypoints = {}
                         for i, kp in ipairs(keypoints) do
-                        table.insert(newKeypoints, NumberSequenceKeypoint.new(kp.Time, kp.Value * 1.3, kp.Envelope))
+                            table.insert(newKeypoints, NumberSequenceKeypoint.new(kp.Time, kp.Value * 1.5, kp.Envelope))
                         end
                         child.Size = NumberSequence.new(newKeypoints)
                     end

                     child.Transparency = NumberSequence.new({
                         NumberSequenceKeypoint.new(0, 0),
                         NumberSequenceKeypoint.new(0.7, 0.8),
                         NumberSequenceKeypoint.new(1, 1)
                     })

-                child:Emit(40)
+                    child:Emit(60)
                     child.Enabled = true
                     task.wait(0.02)
                     child.Enabled = false
                 end
             end

             task.spawn(function()
                 local camera = workspace.CurrentCamera
                 if camera then
                     local originalCFrame = camera.CFrame
-                for i = 1, 3 do
+                    for i = 1, 5 do
                         if not validateCharacter() then break end

                         local shake = CFrame.new(
-                        math.random(-15, 15) / 100,
+                            math.random(-20, 20) / 100,
-                        math.random(-15, 15) / 100,
+                            math.random(-20, 20) / 100,
-                        math.random(-15, 15) / 100
+                            math.random(-20, 20) / 100
                         )
                         camera.CFrame = originalCFrame * shake
                         task.wait(0.02)
                     end
                     camera.CFrame = originalCFrame
                 end
             end)

-        Services.Debris:AddItem(vfxClone, 0.3)
+            Services.Debris:AddItem(vfxClone, 0.35)
+            table.insert(PlayerData.activeEffects, vfxClone)
+        end)
+    end)
+end

+function VFXManager.trigger(vfxType, duration)
+    if not validateCharacter() then return end

+    task.spawn(function()
+        safeCall(function()
+            local hrp = PlayerData.character:FindFirstChild("HumanoidRootPart")
+            if not hrp then return end

+            if vfxType == "blackFlash" then
+                VFXManager.createCustomBlackFlash()
+            end
+        end)
     end)
 end